1998

 ● 5-1-1998: Just because something is easier said than done doesn’t mean that the advice to do it is unsound or useless.

-● 5-9-1998: In surveying the history of science and philosophy, it struck me that many scientists and philosophers use the expedient of “God” to solve problems in their various theories.
-If part of their theory fails to explain certain aspects of a topic, they fill the gap with “God.”
-For example, if their theory explains how A caused B, B caused C, and C caused D, and yet they can’t account for A, they’ll simply posit that God created A. This procedure reminds me of the advertisements by financial institutions, attempting to induce people to borrow money from them, in that people are urged to consolidate their current debts by replacing many small debts with one big debt.
+● 5-9-1998: In surveying the history of science and philosophy, it struck me that many scientists and philosophers use the expedient of “God” to solve problems or to fill gaps in their various theories.
+For example, if their theory explains how A caused B, and B caused C, and yet they can’t account for A, they’ll simply posit that God caused A. This procedure reminds me of the advertisements by financial institutions, attempting to induce people to borrow money from them, in that people are urged to consolidate their current debts by replacing many small debts with one big debt.
 In doing so, one probably ends up actually owing more money, but there’s a satisfaction in having a neater, simpler debt configuration.

 I’m opposed to that attempted “solution.”
 I think it’s intellectually dishonest.
 In their desire to make their theory true, or to seem true, they resort to the incorporation of nonsense.
 In our search for truth, it seems more appropriate, constructive, and genuine, to simply and forthrightly admit where the weaknesses are in our arguments or theories.
 A scientist’s or philosopher’s first commitment should be to the quest for truth, rather than to some particular way of seeing things, just because he invented it.
 But, alas, pride of authorship is often stronger than the desire for truth.